 If you already have the Breville 800XL, why would you still want the BOV650XL?
 Well, for starters, if you don’t have a need for convection cooking, then the 650XL is for you.
 Also, it is slightly smaller by about 2 inches so it makes perfect sense if you don’t have the luxury of space on your countertop.
 It comes with the same intelligent Element IQ system found in the 800XL, only this time it comes with four Quartz heating elements instead of the 5 on the 800XL.

 It is also missing 1 preset function to give it an 8 while the 800XL has 9.
 You’ll also save about $100 if you get the 650XL.
-But then again, for an oven that doesn’t have convection cooking capabilities, the price can be quite hefty.
+But then again, for a smart oven that doesn’t have convection cooking capabilities, the price can be quite hefty.

 Intuitive Element IQ technology